What Is Legal Transcription?

 Outsourcing legal transcription has many benefits vs doing the work in-house:

-- Faster turnaround: Turnaround is faster as work can be outsourced to several transcriptionists.
+- Faster turnaround: Professional transcriptionists can transcribe faster than in-house employees who are not experienced in transcription.
+Also, work can be outsourced to several transcriptionists.

-- Reduced overhead: Outsourcing is less expensive than recruiting in-house employees.
+- Reduced overhead: Outsourcing is less expensive than recruiting in-house staff.

 Not sure if legal transcription is right for you?